-The CDC issued an order temporarily halting residential evictions through December 31, 2020.
-To be protected, covered tenants facing eviction should provide a signed declaration to their landlord.
+Nevada has an eviction moratorium in place through March 31, 2021.
+In addition, the CDC issued an order temporarily halting residential evictions, which has been extended through the same date.
+To be protected, covered tenants facing eviction need to provide a signed declaration to their landlord.
+For more information about Nevada, view our flyer of frequently asked questions:

 If you've received an eviction notice due to nonpayment of rent, view our flyer for additional information and resources: